SunlayGGX/Storm/README.md

 ##### Constraint
 - rbId1 **(positive integer, mandatory)**: This is the id of the first rigid body the contraints is attached to.
 It is a mandatory setting and the rigid body id must exist.
 - rbId2 **(positive integer, mandatory)**: This is the id of the second rigid body the contraints is attached to.
 It is a mandatory setting and the rigid body id must exist.
+- length **(positive float, mandatory)**: This is the max length (in meter) of the contraints separating both rigid bodies.
+It is a mandatory setting and should be a non zero positive value.

 #### Blowers